croservices/cro/web-frontend/README.md

 ## Building

-Just run `npm build`.
+Just run `npm run build`.
 The output will end up in the `resources` directory of the enclosing application.